shoelace-style/shoelace/docs/components/select.md

 ### Multiple

 To allow multiple options to be selected, use the `multiple` attribute.
 It's a good practice to use `clearable` when this option is enabled.
-When using this option, `value` will be an array instead of a string.
+When using this option, the `value` property will be an array of strings instead of a string.

 ```html preview
 <sl-select placeholder="Select a few" multiple clearable>